optuna/optuna-dashboard/.github/ISSUE_TEMPLATE/question.md

 ---
 name: "Question"
-about: Please use GitHub Discussions.
+about: Don’t use GitHub Issues to ask support questions.
-title: Please use GitHub Discussions.
+title: Don’t use GitHub Issues to ask support questions.
 labels: ''
 assignees: ''